 If you are just getting started in bird feeding, or if you are frustrated by a lack of success in attracting winter birds to your feeders, the first thing you need to determine is whether you are feeding the right foods.
 If you are not giving the birds what they want, you might not have many birds.

 9. Peanuts.
 Peanuts—de-shelled, dry-roasted, and unsalted—are a fairly recent trend in bird feeding, at least in North America.
 In Europe, feeding peanuts has been popular for a long time.
-Peanut manufacturers and processors have now identified the bird-feeding market as a good place to get rid of the peanuts that are broken or otherwise unfit for human consumption.
-Ask your feed/seed retailer about peanut bits or rejects.
-Several major feeder manufacturers now produce sturdy, efficient tube-shaped peanut feeders.
+Peanut manufacturers and processors have identified the bird-feeding market as a good place to get rid of the peanuts that are broken or otherwise unfit for human consumption.
+Ask your feed/seed retailer about peanut bits.
+Several major feeder manufacturers produce sturdy, efficient tube-shaped peanut feeders.
 Woodpeckers, jays, nuthatches, chickadees, and titmice will readily visit a feeder for this high-protein, high-energy food.
 Even cardinals and finches will eat peanuts.

 7. Good mixed seed.
 Is there such a thing as BAD mixed seed?
 You bet!
 Bad mixed seed has lots of filler in it—junk seeds that most birds won’t eat.
 Bad mixed seed can include dyed seed meant for pet birds, wheat, and some forms of red milo that only birds in the Desert Southwest seem to eat.
 Good mixed seed has a large amount of sunflower seed, cracked corn, white proso millet, and perhaps some peanut hearts.
 The really cheap bags of mixed seed sold at grocery stores can contain the least useful seeds.
 Smart feeder operators buy mixed seed from a specialty bird store or a hardware/feed store operation.
 You can even buy the ingredients separately and create your own specialty mix.

 6. Nyjer/thistle seed.
 Although it can be expensive, Nyjer, or thistle, seed is eagerly consumed by all the small finches—goldfinches, house, purple, and Cassin’s finches, pine siskins, and redpolls.
 You need to feed thistle in a thistle feeder of some kind—the two most commonly used types of thistle feeder are a tube feeder with small thistle-seed-sized holes, and a thistle sock.
 A thistle sock is a sock-shaped, fine-mesh, synthetic bag that is filled with thistle seed.
 Small finches can cling to this bag and pull seeds out through the bag’s mesh.
-Two potential problems with thistle: it can go rancid or moldy quickly in wet weather and uneaten seeds can germinate in your yard, creating a patch of thistle (Guizotia abyssinica) plants that you may not want.
-Fortunately, this problem does not seem to be widespread.
-All thistle seed is imported to North America, and it is all supposed to be sterilized prior to entry into the United States and Canada.
+One potential problem with thistle/Nyjer: it can go rancid or moldy quickly in wet weather so be sure to remove old, gunky seed if it builds up in your feeder and give the feeder a thorough scrubbing and cleaning.

 5. Safflower.
 This white, thin-shelled, conical seed is eaten by many birds and has the reputation for being the favorite food of the northern cardinal.
 Some feeder operators claim that safflower seed is not as readily eaten by squirrels and blackbirds (caveat: your results may vary).
 Feed safflower in any feeder that can accommodate sunflower seed.
 Avoid feeding safflower on the ground in wet weather; it can quickly become soggy and inedible.
 You can buy safflower in bulk at seed and feed stores.

 3. Mealworms.
-We fed mealworms to a pair of nesting bluebirds all this past summer.
-They rewarded us with four healthy broods of young bluebirds.
-Eighteen fledglings in one summer should land our bluebirds in the Guinness Book of World Records.
+Insect- and fruit-loving birds that don’t normally come to feeders (such as bluebirds, thrashers, catbirds, and even warblers) can be attracted to a dish of mealworms.
 Most feeder birds, except goldfinches, will eat mealworms if you offer them.
-Mealworms are available in bait stores, or by mail order.
-Don’t worry, they aren’t slimy and gross.
+Mealworms are available in bait stores, by mail order, or even in some specialty bird stores.
+Don’t worry, mealworms aren’t slimy and gross.
 In fact, they aren’t even worms; they are larval stage of a beetle (Tenebrio molitor), if that makes you feel better.
-We keep 1,000 mealworms in a tub of old-fashioned rolled oats and feed them to the birds in a shallow ceramic dish.
-The dish has slippery sides so the worms can’t crawl out.
+It’s easy to keep 1,000 mealworms in a tub of old-fashioned rolled oats and feed them to the birds in a shallow ceramic dish.
+The dish should have slippery inside sides so the worms can’t crawl out.